Mth0158/recipe-for-good/README.md

 Current Rails version is 7.0.7.2<br>
 Current Ruby version is 3.1.4

+## React version

+Current React version is 18.2.0

 ## System dependencies

-There no dependencies outside of Rails.
+There no dependencies outside of Rails & React.

 ## Configuration